active-logic/activelogic-cs/Doc/QuickStart.md

 status Attack() => Strike() || EquipWeapon() || PickupWeapon();
 ```

 Gotcha!
-They will just pick up the sword again (or perhaps draw a dagger).
-This is neat and depends on correctly implementing guard conditions.
+They will pick up their sword again (or perhaps unsheath a dagger).
+This is neat and depends on correctly implemented guard conditions.

 Guard conditions work best when you leverage agent/world state (is a weapon equiped?
 Is it in the inventory?
-Is there one within a 3 meter range?).
+Is there another weapon within a 3 meter range?).

 Status expressions implement *stateless* control.
 In our toy model/example this approach is beneficial: depending on how `Attack()` is implemented, a wounded agent may also receive healing and get back on the offense.
 Here is another possible implementation of the `Attack()` function: